 Dr. Ben McAteer

-Ben also works as a Research Assistant on the LiftWEC project, where he has been examining the social acceptance of novel and emerging marine renewable energy technologies.
-Previously, Ben has assisted with work on the FAIRCoast project.
+Ben works as a Research Fellow on the Queen's Communities and Place initiative, working on projects that explore how children engage with their built environment.
+Previously, Ben worked as a Research Assistant in the LiftWEC project, where he examined the social acceptance of novel and emerging marine renewable energy technologies.
+Ben has also assisted with work on the FAIRCoast project.
 Funded by The Research Council of Norway, the FAIRCoast project aims to facilitate more integrated governance of the coastal zone in Norway.
 Ben has also worked as a Research Assistant on the INTERREG project MOSES.
 This involved developing best practice in port and shipping governance, coastal transition management, marine and coastal planning and stakeholder participation.
 This culminated in a range of workshops being held with stakeholders of the examine case study, Belfast Harbour.
 These workshops involved the presentation of a scenario planning exercise, where alternative pathways to sustainable development were debated.
 Ben also carriers out teaching duties within Queen's University Belfast, conducting seminars, feedback sessions and lectures with Under-Graduate and Masters students in the Planning Department.

 PhD study -